Best Western Plus Executive Inn

 A perfect spot for winter, PawsWay is a more than pet-friendly indoor eatery and 3,700 square foot space for dogs to roam off-leash in the city of Toronto.
 The first facility of its kind in Canada, PawsWay also offers free admittance and clean-up bags.

 Closed on Tuesday, PawsWay also features exhibits, events and onsite experts for any pet-owner.
-PawsWay is located on Toronto’s Harbour Front, close to many Best Western hotels in Toronto.
+PawsWay is located on Toronto’s Harbour Front, close to many of the top and must-see attractions in Toronto.
+You'll want to see the Ontario Legislative Building, the Museum of Contemporary Canadian Art, and the Hockey Hall of Fame.

 With the seating capacity for 8,000 hockey fans, Ricoh Coliseum is located in Toronto, Ontario.
 Owned by the City of Toronto and operated by Maple Leaf Sports & Entertainment Ltd., it is home to the American Hockey League's Toronto Marlies, the Maple Leafs' farm team.